- A complete online MRCPsych CASC course created by Dr. Mrigank Mishra MBChB, MRCPsych, Dip CBT.

 How do I make the most effective use of the course?

 It is recommended that before subscribing you have suitable seniors to provide you with individualised feedback on your performances during your revision.
 Additionally, you must find a positive and enthusiastic study group with which to practice.

 Decide how long you wish to revise for and plan to cover all of the modules during this period.
 We usually recommend starting with the specialties you have not yet covered or find the most difficult followed by the more familiar modules later in your revision to reduce stress and improve confidence as the exam approaches.

 Each video is accompanied by a relevant tutorial which you can view as many times you wish until you feel familiar with their content.

 Practice the scenarios with your seniors, study group and where possible in clinical situations.
-During the final period of your revision use the 45 Second Simulator programme to perfect your exam technique.
+During the final period of your revision use the CASC Simulator programme to perfect your exam technique.

 Also, don’t forget to use the email support whenever you have any CASC related queries.